open-telemetry/opentelemetry-specification/specification/logs/logging-library-sdk.md

 OTLP File exporter should be used to write logs to a file or stdout in either OTLP JSON or OTLP Protobuf binary format.

+TODO: clarify how this functionality co-exists with the overlapping functionality in logging libraries that allow specifying how logs are written to a file.

 ![Logging to File](img/logging-library-sdk/otlp-file.png)

 ### Logging Directly to OTLP Network Destination